Declutter Your Environment to Reduce Stress

 Desk and School Supplies

 Keep it simple when it comes to school and desk supplies.
 Your desk will probably end up serving many different purposes, so having a lot of desk supplies is just going to make it look cluttered.
 You don’t need a different notebook for each individual class.
 I learned that getting a bunch of notebooks is unnecessary and wasteful because I always only ended up using about half of the paper and then throwing the notebook away at the end of the semester.
 It’s also more convenient because you never have to worry about picking up the wrong one when you’re trying to get out of the door in a hurry.

 When I said that your desk will end up serving many purposes throughout the year, I was referring to my desk becoming my personal dumping ground for anything that didn’t have a designated place to go in my room.
-Don't be like me and leave stuff sitting on your desk for days.
-I tend to pile up clean laundry or random knick-knacks on my desk because it's an easy place to set things down.
+Don’t be like me and leave stuff sitting on your desk for days.
+I tend to pile up clean laundry or random knick-knacks on my desk because it’s an easy place to set things down.
 I know we all have that one spot in our rooms where things accumulate into a very intimidating pile.
-Don't let your desk, or desk chair, become that place.
+To reduce stress, don’t let your desk, or desk chair, become that place.